Malagasy Uprising

 On the evening of 29 March 1947, coordinated surprise attacks were launched by Malagasy nationalists, armed mainly with spears, against military bases and French-owned plantations in the eastern part of the island concentrated around Moramanga and Manakara.
 The nationalist cause was rapidly adopted in the south and spread to the central highlands and the capital of Antananarivo by the following month, with the number of Malagasy nationalist fighters estimated at over one million.

-By May 1947 the French began to counter the nationalists.
+By May 1947, the French began to counter the nationalists.
 The French tripled the number of troops on the island to 18,000, primarily by transferring soldiers from French colonies elsewhere in Africa.
 The colonial authorities sought to fight on the physical and psychological fronts and engaged in a variety of terror tactics designed to demoralize the population.
-The French military force carried out mass execution, torture, war rape, torching of entire villages, collective punishment and other atrocities such as throwing live Malagasy prisoners out of an airplane (death flights).
+The French military force carried out mass execution, torture, war rape, torching of entire villages, collective punishment and other atrocities such as throwing live Malagasy prisoners out of airplanes (death flights).

 The estimated number of Malagasy casualties varies from a low of 11,000 to a high of over 100,000.
-The nationalists killed approximately 550 French nationals, as well as 1,900 supporters of PADESM, a pro-France Malagasy political party created with support from the colonial authorities to compete with MDRM.
+The nationalists killed approximately 550 French nationals, as well as 1,900 Malagasy auxiliary men of the French army.
 By August 1948, the majority of the nationalist leaders were killed or captured, and the Uprising was effectively put down by December 1948, though the last armed resistance was only defeated in February 1949.

 The violent repression of the nationalist insurgency left deep scars in Malagasy society.
 A generation of the managerial class was wiped out, creating challenges for the country when it achieved independence in 1960.
 Madagascar's first three deputies were arrested, tortured and kept in prison until they were given amnesty in 1958.
 Another leader who survived the conflict, Monja Jaona, was also jailed for nine years and then founded the Madagascar for the Malagasy Party (MONIMA), which has had considerable influence on Malagasy politics.
 France classified most documents related to the Uprising, and the French government maintained silence on the subject until French president Jacques Chirac termed it "unacceptable" during an official visit to Madagascar in 2005.
 Several Malagasy directors have set films in the period of the Uprising.
-In 1967 the Malagasy government declared 29 March an annual holiday, and in 2012 a museum dedicated to the Uprising was inaugurated in Moramanga.
+In 1967, the Malagasy government declared 29 March an annual holiday, and in 2012, a museum dedicated to the Uprising was inaugurated in Moramanga.